Tsum Valley Trek

 Personal Information

 Tsum Valley Trek is a brand new trek.
-Saying that it opened its gate to international visitors only after 2008.
+Saying that it opened its gates to international visitors only after 2008.
 Trekking to this inner region of Manaslu (8,156 m) requires an additional permit over the MCAP.
 Tsum is well (Beyul Kyimolung) is the valley of happiness.
 It is one of the holiest lands for the followers of Buddhism.
-Tsum valley trek is a grade 3 trek and is often considered a side trek to the Manaslu circuit.
-However, Tsum is the place for relaxing walking adventures.
+Tsum Valley Trek is a grade 3 trek and is often considered a side trek to the Manaslu circuit.
+However, Tsum is a place for relaxing walking adventures.
 The initial trail follows the same trail followed by the circuit.

 Tsum Valley Ancient Tibetan Buddhism Trail

-The people of Tsum valley are Tsumbas and there are around 4,000 Tsumbas around the world.
+The people of the Tsum Valley are known as Tsumbas, and there are approximately 4,000 Tsumbas worldwide.
 These people are the descendants of Tibetans and practice a form of Tibetan Buddhism.
 More than the mountains, you would see how people enjoy their life, community, and nature.
 Furthermore, you would as well soon uncover the fact that Tsumbas are religious people.
-They are from countless chortens, gompas, prayer flags, and the mani walls in the region.
+They are from countless Chortens, gompas, prayer flags, and the mani walls in the region.

-Tsum Valley Trek is as well considered a pilgrimage to the followers of Buddhism.
+The Tsum Valley Trek is also considered a pilgrimage for followers of Buddhism.
 This beautiful valley offers views of Ganesh Himal (7,422 m), Buddha Himal (6,692 m), and Singri Himal.
 The myth of the meditation place of Guru Milarepa also makes the place peculiar.
-As a result, the trails have several chortens, beautiful mani walls and stone slabs with drawings of deities.
+As a result, the trails have several Chortens, beautiful mani walls and stone slabs with drawings of deities.

-Make Tsum valley trek your next adventure destination in Nepal!
+Make the 16-day Tsum Valley Trek your next adventure destination in Nepal!
 Moreover, Nepal never fails to surprise travelers.

 Day 01: Arrival in Nepal